TheMukeshPatel/smtp-connector/readme.txt

 == Description ==

-SMTP Connector allows you to set up your custom SMTP settings for your WordPress site.
+<a href="https://mpateldigital.com/smtp-connector/">SMTP Connector</a> allows you to set up your custom SMTP settings for your WordPress site.
 This ensures that your emails are delivered reliably and avoid issues with WordPress's default mail sending function.

 **Features**:
 * Easy to use settings page.